 Chef – Chocolate Salty Balls (1998)

-1998 was a big battle between the Queens of Christmas Number 1 Spice Girls and… a cartoon character with a taste for massively problematic innuendo.
-Chef's Chocolate Salty Balls were the perfect recipe for a novelty chart-topper, but it needed a bit more Spice, and a post-Geri quartet took it with Goodbye.
+1998 was a big battle between Queens of Christmas Number 1 Spice Girls and… a cartoon character with a taste for massively problematic innuendo.
+Chef's Chocolate Salty Balls were the perfect recipe for a novelty chart-topper, but the top spot was in search of a bit more Spice, and a post-Geri quartet took it with Goodbye.
 Sales were massive that week, with Spice Girls shifting 380,711 copies, and Chef – actually soul singer Isaac Hayes – just under 8,000 behind.

 Mike Flowers' Pops – Wonderwall 1995